ashen-develops/Wonderful-Music-Contraption/README.md

-### 10. Development Roadmap (to do later)
+### 10. Development Roadmap
-This is v1.0 of the app, but future enhancements are expected to include:
+This is v0.5 of the app, but future enhancements are expected to include:
-* (Example) add more functionality
+* add more functionality